galib96/galib96.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Born and raised in Bangladesh, I am currently pursuing my Ph.D. in chemical engineering at the University of Tennnessee, Knoxville.
+Born and raised in Bangladesh, I am currently pursuing my Ph.D. in chemical engineering at the University of Tennessee, Knoxville.
 I obtained my M.S. in chemical engineering from the same university in 2024.

 Before that, I completed my B.Sc. in chemical engineering from Bangladesh University of Engineering and Technology in 2019.
 The same year, I cofounded an edtech startup named "Bohubrihi" with the aim of providing professional technical education in Bengali.
 I took my exit during its acquisition by Shikho in late 2021.
 I joined iccdr,b and worked on reducing air polution in brick manufacturing industry in Bangladesh.